apache/incubator-kie-tools/packages/chrome-extension-pack-kogito-kie-editors/it-tests/README.md

 export UNZIPPED_CHROME_EXTENSION_PATH=/path/to/unzipped/dist
 ```

-2. Follow the instruction in the project README to run productized build
+2. Run the tests

-These tests are part of `yarn run build:prod` command run.
+Use `yarn run test:it` command to run the tests.

 ## Repository strucure